Rift-Walkers/fishing/README.md

 - Create Supabase to have ready for auth
 - Have a base framework for the application
-  - basic movements, visable environment
+  - basic movements, visible environment

 4/2